8/8/2024

 Mark Cardin

-Great.
-Good morning.
+Great, good morning.
 Thanks so much for taking the questions.
-So to start, just another question from the sales force and essentially controlling the controllables, how is it returning just given some of the softening and traffic?
-Does this shift to more variable compensation act as a double wedge sword in any sense?
+So to start, just another question on Salesforce and essentially controlling the controllables.
+How is retention trending, just given some of the softening in traffic?
+Does this shift to more variable compensation act as a double-edged sword in any sense?
 Or if not, what have you been able to do to weather the headwinds quite well?

 speaker